Joyce Clague

-Joyce Caroline Clague MBE (née Mercy; born 22 July 1938) is an Australian political activist and Yaegl elder.
-Her activism centers on social change for Indigenous Australians.
+Joyce Caroline Clague MBE (née Mercy; 22 July 1938 – 25 September 2024) was an Aboriginal Australian political activist and Yaegl elder.
+Her activism centred on social change for Indigenous Australians.
 She was influential in instigating the 1967 Constitutional Referendum and in the 1996 native title claim, known as Yaegl #1, which was settled in 2015.

 Early years

 Joyce Caroline Mercy was born on 22 July 1938 in the New South Wales town of Maclean, one of 15 children.
 Although Aboriginal children attending mission schools were strongly discouraged from speaking their mother tongues, Clague learned the Yaegl language to communicate with her grandparents and maintain a strong connection to her culture.

 As a teenager, she studied nursing in Sydney.

 Career and activism

 Clague met and became friends with leading members of the Aboriginal-Australian Fellowship and became a member of the Aborigines Progressive Association.
 In 1960, she attended the third Federal Council for Aboriginal Advancement conference at Newport, Sydney.
 She found encouragement in a visiting activist, Jack Horner.

+In late 1964 Clague (then Mercy) and fellow nurse and activist Isobelle Mary Ferguson, who was honorary secretary of the Aboriginal Affairs Association, joined a three-week, 7,000 mi journey around outback New South Wales, Queensland, and the Northern Territory, to experience and witness discrimination against Aboriginal people in those regions.

 She was influential in instigating the 1967 Constitutional Referendum.
 Following the 1967 referendum, she worked with musician Jimmy Little on a campaign to get Indigenous Australians on the electoral roll.
 She also appeared in the film about the 1967 referendum, Vote Yes for Aborigines.

 In 1968, she stood for the Legislative Council of the Northern Territory, with her independent campaign encouraging the enrolment of 6500 Aboriginal people.
-She convened the Federation Council for Advancement of Aborigines (FCAATSI) in 1969.
+She convened the Federal Council for Advancement of Aborigines (FCAATSI) in 1969.
 She was also appointed a representative of the World Churches Commission to Combat Racism.
 She was elected as Northern Territory state secretary at the 1972 FCAATSI conference.
 She also worked in the Office of the New South Wales Ombudsman as an assistant investigation officer.
 She was a founding member of and served two terms as the New South Wales Women's Advisory Council to the Premier.